jamesbmadden/mchacks10/README.md

 # Schedule Builder
-Project submission for McHacks 10, made by The Serpents.
+Project submission for McHacks 10, made by The Serpents (James, Sophia, Sydney).